WPChill/modula-lite/readme.md

 ## 💻 Local Development

-To get started developing on the GiveWP platform you will need to perform the following steps:
+To get started developing you will need to perform the following steps:

 1. Create a new WordPress site using your favorite local development software.
 2. `cd` into your local plugins directory: `/wp-content/plugins/`